Artjomeller/bookshelf/docs/user_manual.md

 ## Introduction

 Welcome to BookShelf, a web-based library management system designed to help manage book collections and borrowing.
 This application allows users to browse available books, borrow them, and return them.
-Administrators can add, edit, and delete books from the collection.
+Administrators can add, edit, and delete books from the collection as well as manage users.

 This user manual provides detailed information on how to use the BookShelf application, including instructions for both regular users and administrators.